 Oh wait, you're not here to listen to me talk about Soy Sauce. ;)

 I eat Sushi for breakfast...apparently.

 In their Chinese section, they had a few Vegetarian options too (fried rice + noodles).

 Of course I needed my morning wine too while I'm at it.

 How can I resist, its free!

-I had my Fiancé be my drink runner since he was already heading to the bar.
+My friend was my drink runner today since they were already heading to the bar.

-I told him I wanted a Chardonnay, but the bartender gave him a Cabernet.
+I wanted a Chardonnay, but the bartender gave a Cabernet.

-Ok, they both start with a C...close enough, lol.
+Ok, they both start with a C...close enough.

 I'll drink it